Meet the leadership team of the FMB.

 He is a graduate of and previously an adjunct professor at the University of Victoria Law School.

 Shayla is a member of the Musqueam Indian Band.

-As a Director, Shayla leads the Market Development, Laws & Stakeholder Relations team.
+As a Director, Shayla leads the Indigenous Engagement, Laws, and Relations team.
 She joined the FMB in 2011 and is honoured to support First Nations across Canada.

 Shayla brings extensive experience working with First Nations from her practice as an associate lawyer at an aboriginal law firm in Vancouver.
 Her practice area included economic development initiatives, aboriginal rights and title claims, duty to consult & accommodate, and government negotiations.